Tiny-Earth/DemoSite/site/src/design.md

     - Emphasize learning the facets of science
     - Clarify what is expected of students
-    - Remove barriers that could preclude some students from accessing resources
+    - Remove barriers that could preclude some students from accessing resources and learning

     !!! details "Click here to show Vignette #1"